liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 .. c:function:: int ARKodeSetIRKTableNum(void* arkode_mem, int itable)

-   Specifies to use a built-in Butcher table for the implicit portion of the system.
+   Indicates to use a specific built-in Butcher table for implicit integration of the problem.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.